Director – CHAT (Center for the Humanities at Temple)

 1115 W. Polett Walk

-20th-Century U.S., Foreign Relations, Gender, Cultural Globalization, International History, U.S.-European Relations
+20th-Century U.S., Foreign Relations, Gender, Cultural Globalization, Human Rights, International History, U.S.-European Relations

-Petra Goedde is Associate Professor of History at Temple University and Associate Director of Temple University’s Center for the Humanities (CHAT).
-She began her academic studies in Germany before moving to Northwestern for her PhD in history.
+Petra Goedde is Director of Temple University’s Center for the Humanities (CHAT) and Associate Professor of History at Temple University.
+She began her academic studies in Germany before moving to Northwestern University for her PhD in history.
 Her research interests are in U.S. foreign relations, transnational, culture, and gender history.
 She is the author of GIs and Germans: Culture, Gender, and Foreign Relations, 1945-1949 (Yale 2003), co-editor of The Human Rights Revolution: An International History (Oxford 2012), and co-editor of the Oxford Handbook of the Cold War (Oxford, 2013).
 She has also written articles on cultural globalization since 1945, and contributed a section to Akira Iriye, ed., Global Interdependence (Harvard University Press/C.H.
 Beck, Germany, 2013).
 She has held numerous fellowships in support of her research, among them the German Academic Exchange Service, the Charles Warren Center at Harvard University, the Shelby Cullom Davis Center at Princeton University, and the Center of Advanced Studies at the Ludwig Maximilian University, Munich, Germany.
 Currently she is completing a book manuscript on the global discourse on peace during the cold war, as well as a joint book project with Akira Iriye, International History: A Cultural Approach.

 - “Global Cultures,” in Akira Iriye, Jürgen Osterhammel, eds.
 Global Interdependence: The World after 1945, Vol. 6 of A History of the World.
 Cambridge, MA: Belknap Press 2013. p.
 537-678.
 German translation.
 C.H.
 Beck, 2013.